 There are a number of factors that could play a part in determining what your personal injury claim is worth:

-Medical care and related expenses: This could include costs such as emergency transportation, medical stabilization, hospitalization, surgeries, cost of medications, medical equipment, etc. You could also claim expenses relating to continued treatment and care required for your accident-related injuries.
+- Medical care and related expenses: This could include costs such as emergency transportation, medical stabilization, hospitalization, surgeries, the cost of medications, medical equipment, etc. You could also claim expenses relating to continued treatment and care required for your accident-related injuries.
+Any medical bills associated to the accident should be covered.

 If you or a loved one has been injured in a logging or timbering accident in West Virginia, here are some of the steps you can to protect your legal rights: